 Pyndan Camel Tracks is family run camel farm offering memorable, relaxing and informative camel riding experiences in Australia’s Red Centre.
-We are locally owned and operated and offer a range of camel tours on the privately owned White Gums Cattle Station, up close to the Western MacDonnell Rages.
+We are locally owned and operated with a range of camel tours on the privately owned White Gums Cattle Station, up close to the Western MacDonnell Ranges.
 We recommend that passengers make their booking at least 72 hours in advance.
 Check our availability calendar and book online here.

 We recognise the realities of climate change, particularly climbing temperatures in Central Australia and what effect this will have on our ability to live comfortably in our environment and attract visitors to our region.
 We make every effort to assess our business vulnerabilities and to prepare for potential impacts of climate change.